CDCgov/dibbs-site/src/content/homepage/section_2.md

 ---
 ---

-## Introducing PHDI

-Introducing Data Integration Building Blocks
+## Introducing Data Integration Building Blocks

-DIBBs are modular, open-source software that can be configured as a pipeline to clean, transform, and enrich data.
+DIBBs are modular, open-source software that can be configured to clean, transform, and enrich data.
 We build cloud-enabled products that leverage DIBBs to provide the following benefits to public health jurisdictions:

 - Better, higher quality data for use in data analysis
 - Time-savings for public health staff thanks to reduced manual work